i-am-Shekinah/i-am-Shekinah/README.md

-# Hi there, I'm Michael! 👋
+# Hi there, I'm Shekinah! 👋

 I'm a passionate software developer currently in the learning phase.
 I’m excited to grow my skills and work on innovative projects that make a difference.